West Virginia Mountaineers

-The West Virginia Mountaineers are the athletic teams that represent West Virginia University, an American university located in Morgantown, West Virginia.
-The school is a member of National Collegiate Athletic Association Division I. The Mountaineers have been a member of the Big 12 Conference since 2012.
-At that time, the Mountaineers joined the Mid-American Conference as an affiliate member for men's soccer.
-The two major sports at the university are football (played at Milan Puskar Stadium) and basketball (played at the WVU Coliseum), although many of the other sports have large followings as well.
+The West Virginia Mountaineers are the athletic teams that represent West Virginia University in Morgantown, West Virginia.
+The school is a member of National Collegiate Athletic Association (NCAA) Division I. The Mountaineers have been a member of the Big 12 Conference since 2012.
+The men's soccer team now competes as an affiliate member in the Sun Belt Conference.

 Currently, WVU sponsors seven men's sports, ten women's sports, and one coeducational sport (rifle).
 Men's golf was the latest sport to be added in the 2015–16 school year.